mario-to-lowercase/MicroDoc/pages/contributing.md

 ## 📜 License

-Microblog is released under the Apache 2.0 License.
-By contributing to Microblog, you agree that your contributions will be licensed under the same license.
+MicroDoc is released under the Apache 2.0 License.
+By contributing to MicroDoc, you agree that your contributions will be licensed under the same license.